yywangvr/yywangvr-yywangvr.github.io/docs/index.md

 -->

 <br>
-<br>I am a Ph.D. student with diverse background from Bachelor to Ph.D. study, enabling me to perform interdisciplinary research.
+<br>I am a Ph.D. in *Computer and Signal Processing* with diverse academic background accumulated from Bachelor to Ph.D. study, enabling me to perform interdisciplinary research.
 My research activities focus on customized interaction techniques in virtual reality by involving human factors (cybersickness, emotion, *etc.*).